drigoni/RGCVAE/README.md

 This repository contains the code used to generate the results reported in the paper: _RGCVAE: Relational Graph Conditioned Variational Autoencoder for Molecule Design_.

+**NOTE**: The code utilized in some experiments outlined in the main manuscript can be found on different branches of this repo.

 # Dependencies

 This project uses the `conda` environment.
 In the `root` folder you can find, for each model, the `.yml` file for the